BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-review.md

 - The Relational Domain naturally concludes with RL-IV.
 - World Properties should immediately follow the Relational Domain.
 - Spatial Properties are the appropriate opening category.
-- Extent is an appropriate candidate for WP-I.
+- Extent is an appropriate candidate for WP-S-I.
 - The constitutional question "What properties does the World possess?" provides a broader and more durable architectural foundation than a dedicated Spatial Domain.

 ---